d-buzz/assesment/README.md

 Create a simple social media app with simple functionalities written with React.

-The app should be able to create, list and view post.
+The app should be able to create, list, update, delete and view post.

 Use API endpoint below from jsonplaceholder to achieve these.